 In this section, you will detail the bios of the founder(s) and key employees.
-Details needed comprise of details about the education, qualifications and experience that you and your management team bring to your small business.
+Details needed comprise of information on the education, qualifications and experience that you and your management team bring to your small business.

 It should be written in a crisp and focused manner.
 The management team section should help those third parties recognize what sets your business apart from others.

-There are a number of benefits that come with creating a business plan. they include.
+Several benefits come with creating a business plan.
+They include.

 1.Understanding your market

-Creating a business plan makes you to really understand your market.
-In researching your industry, customers and competition, you will fully diagnose your marketplace.
+Creating a business plan makes you understand your market.
+In researching your industry, customers and competition, you will thoroughly diagnose your marketplace.
 It will alert you to trends and opportunities you can target that competitors are ignoring.